Bobby Robson: England manager

-Continental management
+European club management

-Before the 1990 World Cup, the FA told Robson it would not renew his contract as England manager, so he moved on to the Netherlands to coach PSV Eindhoven, succeeding manager Guus Hiddink, who had left the team after leading them to European Cup victory and four consecutive Eredivisie titles.
+Before the 1990 World Cup, the FA told Robson it would not renew his contract as England manager, so he moved to the Netherlands to coach PSV Eindhoven, succeeding manager Guus Hiddink, who had left the team after leading them to European Cup victory and four consecutive Eredivisie titles.
 PSV sought a manager capable of instilling discipline into a fractious squad, much as Hiddink had done previously.
 Robson described the move as "a culture shock" but felt "a sense of adventure".
 News of Robson's new position in the Netherlands became public before the start of the 1990 World Cup, leading to tabloid stories impugning Robson's patriotism; he sued Today for calling him a "traitor".

 The Dutch penchant for tactical debate surprised Robson.
-In an interview with Voetbal International, he lamented, "An English pro accepts the manager's decision.
+In an interview with Voetbal International, he lamented: "An English pro accepts the manager's decision.
 After every match here, the substitutes come and visit me."
 Another of his challenges at PSV was handling the Brazilian international Romário.
 Robson became frustrated with the Brazilian's work ethic, although admitted "in some matches he would be scintillating".
 Robson arranged showdown talks with Romário, with Frank Arnesen, Robson's assistant, acting as a translator.
 The talks proved unsuccessful, with Romário unwilling to change his lifestyle.
 Despite this, PSV won the Eredivisie in both the 1990–91 and 1991–92 seasons.
 However, the team did not make the progress expected by the board in European competitions and Robson was informed he would be leaving the club at the end of the 1991–92 season.

-Robson moved to Sporting CP in July 1992, where his Portuguese interpreter was a young José Mourinho, future Porto, Chelsea, Internazionale, Real Madrid, Manchester United, Tottenham Hotspur and Roma manager.
+Robson moved to Sporting CP in July 1992, where his Portuguese interpreter was a young José Mourinho.
 Robson guided the club to a third-place finish in his first season in charge while admitting the club was in "a terrible state".
 He described the club's president as a "loose cannon" who frequently signed players without Robson's consent.
-Robson was sacked in December 1993 with the club sitting at the top of the league table.
+Robson was sacked in December 1993, with the club sitting at the top of the league table.
 Club president Sousa Cintra cited the club's early exit from the UEFA Cup, at the hands of Casino Salzburg, as the reason for his dismissal.